ubco-cmps/data530_course/class/install_ds_stack_windows.md

 <img src="../imgs/vs_code.png" alt = ""/>

-## GitHub
+## GitHub.com

-In MDS we will use the publicly available [GitHub.com](https://github.com/) as well as an Enterprise version of GitHub hosted here at UBC, [GitHub.ubc.ca](https://github.ubc.ca).
+In MDS we will use the publicly available [GitHub.com](https://github.com/).
 Please follow the set-up instructions for both below.

-### GitHub.com

 Sign up for a free account at [GitHub.com](https://github.com/) if you don't have one already.

-### GitHub.ubc.ca

-To add you to the MDS organization on [Github.ubc.ca](https://github.ubc.ca) we need you to login to [Github.ubc.ca](https://github.ubc.ca) using your CWL credentials.

-This step is required for

-- being able to store your work
-- all homework submission and grading
-- working collaboratively

 ## Git and Bash